5thGearEngineer/Mech105-Algorithims/False Position Algorithm/README.md

 # False Position Algorithm
 --------------------------
 This is an algorithm which finds the root of a function at the desired amout of error and number of iterations.
+The function will provide es and maxit if you do not add them.

 ### Inputs
 * func(Your function you want to use false position on)